-The National Association for the Advancement of Preborn Children was founded by Martin Palmer, a practicing attornery and member of American Bar Association, the Maryland Bar Association, the American Trial Lawyers, the Maryland Trial Lawyers Association, and an honoree in Who’s Who in American Law.
+The National Association for the Advancement of Preborn Children (NAAPC) was founded by Martin Palmer, a practicing attorney and member of American Bar Association, the Maryland Bar Association, the American Trial Lawyers, the Maryland Trial Lawyers Association, and an honoree in Who’s Who in American Law.
 Mr. Palmer completed his undergraduate studies at the University of Maryland, College Park, Maryland, and received his Law Degree from the University of Baltimore School of Law .